7 MINS READ

 Technology driving AMR

-The robots come equipped with TCS proprietary payload cage detection modules, adaptive obstacle avoidance, navigation zone definition, and special navigation behavior models for queuing or single entry and charging.
+come equipped with TCS proprietary payload cage detection modules, adaptive obstacle avoidance, navigation zone definition, and special navigation behavior models for queuing or single entry and charging.
 The robots can also communicate with other robots in a fleet, and with humans.
 Digital twin technology and robot sensor data are used to plan collision-free multi-robot paths and handle dynamic obstacles in an intelligent manner.

 Material handling robots, along with other robotic interventions such as singulators, 3D bin packers, sorting robots, multi-AMR collaborative transport systems for uglies (non-machinable goods), and autonomous truck loose-loading and unloading systems, create the promise of a huge industry transformation within logistics.
 The wall-to-wall processes within such a lights-out-sorting or last-mile center usually require integration, orchestration, and next-generation optimization and control algorithms to leverage robotics and automation effectively.